iamtango/Nextjs_Project/README.md

 - Doc Link [https://nextjs.org/docs]

-## next Js is fullStack framework so to write the backend we write it in the api folder and here we write route.js file
+## Next Js is fullStack framework so to write the backend we write it in the api folder and here we write in route.js file

 ## Next.js is a React framework for building full-stack web applications.
 You use React Components to build user interfaces, and Next.js for additional features and optimizations

 #### Routing :- A file-system based router built on top of Server Components that supports layouts, nested routing & more

-    - Create a folder as same as the url & create page.js inside that folder ti access the route otherwise it gives an error.
+    - Create a folder as same as the You wanted in url & create page.js inside that folder to access the route otherwise it gives an error.

 #### Link :- Here we need to provide the href={''} instead of to={''}